DaoudPiracha/2Bar-Tiling/readme.md

 ### Acknowledgements

-Finally, the author deeply thanks the team at Gradient.tech for posing such an interesting problem for their interview.
+Finally, the author deeply thanks the team at Gradient.tech for motivating such an interesting problem.
 In particular, this problem has been a great source of entertainment and interest in a strange quarantine experience amid the COVID-19 Pandemic.
 With links to topology, group theory and other areas of mathematics, this project has been, above all, a fun endeavor in learning.